 "This is the PEN Story in stop motion.
 We shot 60.000 pictures, developed 9.600 prints and shot over 1.800 pictures again.
 No post production!
 Thanks to all the stop motion artists who inspired us.

+Some of the comments we have read here suggest that we should mention the creator of "A wolf loves pork", Mr Taijin Takeuchi.
 While we were looking for a way to realise a story describing "a journey through time" based on printed images, we were inspired by Mr Takeuchi's brilliant work.
 For this reason we intentionally quoted his work in our little movie while showing full respect to his original idea."

 Thanks to Lloyda Valencia for showing me the video!!